zakraicik/LaunchPad/README.md

 1. Campaign creators deploy a new campaign through the CampaignContractFactory
 2. Contributors send supported tokens to the campaign
 3. Funds are automatically deposited into Aave through the DefiIntegrationManager
+4. Campaign status is updated when goal is reached or deadline passes
-4. After the campaign ends:
+5. After the campaign ends:
    - If successful (goal reached): Campaign creator can claim funds
    - If unsuccessful: Contributors can request refunds
-5. Platform takes a configurable percentage fee from all funds processed
+6. Platform takes a configurable percentage fee from all funds processed

 ## Technical Details

 ### Campaign Lifecycle

-1. **Creation**: Campaign is deployed with a specific token, goal amount, and duration
+1. **Creation**: Campaign is deployed with a specific token, goal amount, and duration (status: ACTIVE)
 2. **Active Phase**: Contributors can send tokens to the campaign
+3. **Status Change**: Campaign transitions to COMPLETE when either:
+   - Goal amount is reached (reason: GOAL_REACHED)
+   - End date passes without reaching the goal (reason: DEADLINE_PASSED)
-3. **Completion**:
+4. **Completion**:
    - Success: Goal amount reached, funds (plus yield) go to creator minus platform fees
    - Failure: Goal not reached, contributors can claim refunds

+### Event Sourcing

+- **Campaign Status Tracking**: Each campaign maintains an explicit status (ACTIVE or COMPLETE)
+- **Status Change Events**: Status transitions are recorded with clear reason codes (goal reached or deadline passed)
+- **Off-chain Indexing**: Events provide a complete audit trail for building reliable off-chain databases
+- **Deterministic State**: Campaign status is consistently tracked and queryable both on-chain and through events
+- **Campaign Identifiers**: All events include campaign identifiers for efficient correlation and filtering

 ### DeFi Integration

 - Funds are automatically deposited into Aave to generate yield while the campaign is active
 - The DefiIntegrationManager handles all interactions with external DeFi protocols
 - Yield is split between platform and campaign stakeholders based on campaign outcome
+- All DeFi operations emit events with campaign identifiers for traceability

 ### Fee Structure